Functions: Utils¶

 Returns

-: the double sha256 hash encoded as a bytes fromleft
+hash: the double sha256 hash encoded as a bytes fromleftandright.

 nBitsToTarget¶